MylesBorins/nvm/README.markdown

       export PYTHON=python2

 After the v0.8.6 release of node, nvm tries to install from binary packages.
 But in some systems, the official binary packages don't work due to incompatibility of shared libs.
-In such cases, use `-s` option to force install from source:
+In such cases, use `-s` option to force install from source (note that v1.0 and greater require [gcc v4.8 or higher](https://github.com/nodejs/node/commit/48774ec027a28cca17656659d316bb7ed8d6f33c)):

     nvm install -s 0.8.6